 In short, use an oyster knife (a dull-pointed, thick-bladed knife) to pry the back hinge of the oyster open and separate the body from the shell.
 Once the blade is inserted, work your way around the perimeter of the shell to separate the oyster meat from the bottom of the shell.
 It takes a little practice but once you’ve got a feel for it it’s no longer intimidating.

 I would 100% recommend you use a dishtowel as demonstrated in the video to hold onto the oyster shell.
 This will give you more leverage and also protect you from slipping and stabbing yourself in the palm of your hand.
-The tip of the oyster shucker is thick and dull, but you could still cut yourself up pretty good.
+The tip of the oyster shucker is thick and dull, but you could still cut yourself.
 I would strongly recommend against using a sharp knife.